romainl/vim-dichromatic/README.md

 The colors in Apprentice are nice and all for us "normals" but they are obviously less than optimal for someone with, say… tritanopia.
 The problem is not limited to Vim, of course: maps, charts, traffic lights and all kinds of information systems are routinely designed without any thought for dichromia but that shouldn't be a comforting thought.
 We can do better.

-Thankfully, researchers across the world have been busy looking for color palettes suitable for *anybody*, color blind or not.
+Thankfully, researchers across the world have been busy designing color palettes suitable for *anybody*, color blind or not.
 [One such effort](https://personal.sron.nl/~pault/) produced the palette I used as a basis for Dichromatic:

 ![SRON palette](http://romainl.github.io/vim-dichromatic/images/sron-palette.png)